sonugiri1043/machine_learning/README.md

-Basics of Convolutional Neural Networks
+* Basics of Convolutional Neural Networks
+* How forward and back-propogation works.